japanistry.com

 Kenjōgo【謙譲語】

-Kenjōgo is used for actions performed by the speaker to abase themselves in front of the listener.
+Kenjōgo is used for actions performed by the speaker to humble themselves in front of the listener.
 Consequently it can only be applied to actions that the speaker will take.
 This is subtly different from sonkeigo.
 Sonkeigo elevates the listener; kenjōgo lowers the speaker.
 The result is the same—respect conferred from the speaker to the listener—but the usage and grammar are different.

 We can form kenjōgo in three ways: